Faifley

 Faifley (Fionn Bhealach, IPA:[ˈfjuːn̴̪ˈvɛɫ̪əx]) is a large estate forming part of the town of Clydebank, Scotland, adjoining the former village of Hardgate, with a population of approximately 5,001.
 Along with Duntocher and Hardgate, Faifley falls within West Dunbartonshire's Kilpatrick ward with a combined population of 12,719 in 2011.

-Faifley has in past undergone many changes with many of the older housing removed, re-built or renovated.
+Faifley has in the past undergone many changes with many of the older housing removed, re-built or renovated.
 Faifley has two schools each with a corresponding church; Edinbarnet Primary (Non-Denominational) with the White Church and St Joseph's Primary(Roman Catholic) with St Joseph's church.

 At the heart of the community until now, was "Boabs", a superstore conglomerate.
 The community centre also contained the Faifley Branch Library until it was closed in March 2011 by West Dunbartonshire Council.
 Faifley Library reopened on 6 December 2013 after a decision by West Dunbartonshire Council earlier that year.
 The Faifley Library is located at the rear of Edinbarnet Campus, off Craigpark Street, G81 5BS.